Stop Motion Video by Campers

 The CD has some cool guest artists helping out too, people like Steve Martin (who plays banjo) and Jill Sobule.
 We also like a lot of the great camp lyrics on songs like, “Are You Ready for the Summer?”
 “It’s not Goodbye,” and “Best Friend.”
 If you’ve been to camp, you’ll really enjoy this CD.

 You can hear the song “Best Friend” over at Lisa’s website.
-Check it out here.
+And then check out all of the great Rockbrook camp songs.

 Weisstronauts: Live at Rockbrook !!